awsdocs/amazon-athena-user-guide/doc_source/tags.md

 + Athena allows you to use letters, numbers, spaces represented in UTF\-8, and the following characters: \+ \- = \. \_ : / @\.
 + Tag keys and values are case\-sensitive\.
 + The `"aws:"` prefix in tag keys is reserved for AWS use\.
 You can't edit or delete tag keys with this prefix\.
 Tags with this prefix do not count against your per\-resource tags limit\.
-+ The tags you assign are available only to your AWS account\.
++ The tags you assign are available only to your Amazon Web Services account\.